Healthcare in Tripura

 Healthcare in Tripura features a universal health care system run by the state government.
 The Constitution of India charges every state with "raising of the level of nutrition and the standard of living of its people and the improvement of public health as among its primary duties".
 Ministry of Health & Family Welfare of the Government of Tripura is responsible for healthcare administration in the state.

 The health care infrastructure is divided into three tiers — the primary health care network, a secondary care system comprising district and sub-divisional hospitals and tertiary hospitals providing specialty and super specialty care.

 Healthcare indices

 Following table illustrates some health care indicators of the state, compared to the national indicator, as of 2010.
-These data are based on Sample Registration System of Office of the Registrar General and Census Commissioner, India.
+These data are based on the Sample Registration System of the Office of the Registrar General and Census Commissioner, India.

 Statistics

 As of 2010–11, there are 17 hospitals, 11 rural hospitals and community health centres, 79 primary health centres, 635 sub-centres/dispensaries, 7 blood banks and 7 blood storage centres in the state.
 Homeopathic and Ayurvedic styles of medicine are also popular in the state.
 The number of beds in the four district of the state available for patients are as follows:

 Although the state government is trying to promote family welfare and birth control, the target achievement in birth control measures has remained limited; none of the birth control methods achieved 50% of the target in 2010–11.
 Immunisation programs have been more successful, most immunisation programs achieved nearly 70% of the target.